Blog Layout

 “The findings of our study support an important role for vitamin D in prevention of common respiratory infections, such as colds and the flu.
 Individuals with common lung diseases, such as asthma or emphysema, may be particularly susceptible to respiratory infections from vitamin D deficiency.”

 Right now, Broadview Chiropractic & Health Center is offering 10% off Vitamin D and Zinc Supplements (In Office Only).
+Stock up now on these essential vitamins!

 Vitamin D Works Better Than Flu Vaccine If Your Levels Are Low